 After several busy hours, the team finish their consultations and outreach.
 They will return at a later date to continue caring for current and new participants in this community who need their support to protect their health.

-Just £5 enables us to test a participant for HIV through our Mobile Health Clinic.
-Please click here to support our vital work by giving £5 today.
+Just £3.50 enables us to support a participant in urgent need of healthcare through our Mobile Health Clinic, including HIV testing.
+Please click here to support our vital work by giving £3.50 today.